wangzhen0101/wzbtc/README.md

 # wzbtc
-This is a test project for block chain
+This is a project base on Block Chain Technology